Should You Buy Amazon Stock Before Feb. 5?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Amazon wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Jennifer Saibil has positions in Walmart.
-The Motley Fool has positions in and recommends Amazon, Costco Wholesale, and Walmart.
+Neil Patel has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Amazon.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.